Relate the major parts of the shoe to the requirements of individuals fitted with lower extremity orthoses.

 Generic terminology is superseding the traditional use of eponyms (surname of developer).
 Naming orthoses by the joints they encompass and the type of motion control facilitates communication among clinicians and consumers.
 Thus, foot orthoses (FOs) are appliances applied to the foot and placed inside or outside the shoe, such as metatarsal pads and heel lifts.
 Ankle-foot orthoses (AFOs) encompass the shoe and terminate below the knee.
 The knee-ankle-foot orthosis (KAFO) extends from the shoe to the thigh.
 A hip-knee-ankle-foot orthosis (HKAFO) is a KAFO with a pelvic band that surrounds the lower trunk.
 A trunk-hip-knee-ankle-foot orthosis (THKAFO) covers part of the thorax as well as the lower extremities (LEs).
 Knee orthosis (KO) and hip orthosis (HO) are other applications of the same system of nomenclature.

 Lower extremity orthoses range from shoes used for clinical purposes to THKAFOs.
-Characteristics and functions of ...
+Characteristics ...